 IUDs, or Intrauterine Devices, are the busy and forgetful woman’s best friend.
-They allow women to live in a world completely free from daily birth control alarms and the anxiety that can come with forgetting to take the pill.
+An IUD allows women to live in a world completely free from daily birth control alarms and the anxiety that can come with forgetting to take the pill.
 These little miracles come in flexible, T-shaped plastic or copper contraptions that deliver safe and effective birth control, and can last up to ten years.
 They are placed inside your uterus during a nonsurgical and reversible procedure.
-There are different types to choose from, so you have the flexibility to choose the one that best fits your needs.
+There are different types to choose from.
+You have the flexibility to choose the one that best fits your needs.

-The Paraguard works a little differently from the Mirena IUD.
-It is hormone free and wrapped in copper.
+The Paraguard IUD, produced by CooperSurgical, works a little differently from the Mirena IUD.
+It is hormone-free and wrapped in copper.
 However, it is important to note that it will actually make your periods heavier and longer, instead of non-existent like with the Mirena.
 For women who are extra sensitive to hormones and therefore more susceptible to adverse side effects from hormonal contraception, Paraguard is a great option.
 You can prevent pregnancy without the added hormones.
 Copper is used instead and has been FDA approved for over 30 years.

 The Skyla IUD, manufactured by Bayer, is a lot like the Mirena; Their main differences lie in their size and amount of progestin contained in them.
 Skyla is a smaller version of Mirena and lasts 3 years compared to Mirena’s 5 years.
 Unlike Mirena, Skyla is FDA approved for women of all ages and for those who have not had children.

 The Kyleena IUD, manufactured by Bayer, is like a hybrid of Mirena and Skyla.
 Kyleena can be used by women of all ages, as well as women who have not given birth.
 While it is the same size as the Skyla, it has the same levels of progestin and lasts as long as the Mirena.
 Kyleena is the smallest 5-year IUD.
 If you are sensitive to hormones, Kyleena offers a low dose of progestin and is estrogen-free.